Master Chorale of Washington: History

 In the 1990s Maestro Hill was diagnosed with amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's Disease.
 In December 1993, he conducted the chorale's final Kennedy Center Messiah Sing Along seated on a stool.
 President William Clinton, First Lady Hillary Clinton, and Chelsea Clinton attended the event.
 In 1997, Donald McCullough, founder of the McCullough Chorale and Virginia Symphony Chorus in Norfolk, Virginia, became the group's second music director, replacing the ailing Paul Hill, who was awarded the title Conductor Emeritus.
 Soon after the name was changed from the Paul Hill Chorale to Master Chorale of Washington.

 Under Maestro McCullough, the chorale maintained its reputation for choral excellence, expanding its professional core to twenty-four professional choristers, premiering numerous works by American composers, and producing several CDs.

-In March 2009, the Master Chorale's board of directors, citing financial difficulties exacerbated by the financial crisis of 2007–2008, voted to dissolve the organization at the close of the 2008-2009 season.
+In March 2009, the Master Chorale's board of directors, citing financial difficulties due to the 2008 financial crisis, voted to dissolve the organization at the close of the 2008–2009 season.
 The chorale's last performances with the National Symphony Orchestra were April 9, 10, and 11, with Kurt Masur conducting an all-Brahms program, including the choral work A German Requiem by Johannes Brahms.

 On May 17, 2009, the Master Chorale, conducted by Maestro McCullough, performed their final concert to a full house in the Kennedy Center Concert Hall.
 The program opened with a talk by Robert Aubrey Davis.
 The chorale accompanied by orchestra performed Randall Thompson's Frostiana and, joined by soloists and children's chorus, Carl Orff's Carmina Burana.